Carl-Maxwell/promulgation.ninja/README.md

 [Live link](http://promulgation.ninja)

+A webapp built in Rails, Backbone & Postgres, using BrowserStack for cross browser testing.

 ## Minimum Viable Product
 Promulgation.ninja is a form building app inspired by [Wufoo](wufoo.com) built on Rails and Backbone.
 It allows users to create forms which can either be